prismicio/prismic-mcp-server/README.md

 ---

-#### How to solve "Client closed" with "No tools available" when setting up my MCP server in Cursor?
+#### How to solve "Client closed" with "No tools available" when setting up Prismic MCP server in Cursor?

 Ensure `npx` is correctly working by running `npx -v` and reload Cursor.